-- 1. To make the student aware of origin and development of Sanskrit prose literature and didactic fables. - 2.
-To introduce Sanskrit prose style in the light of Sukanasopadesa based on Kadambari Sangraha and Aparikshitakaraka from Panchatantra of Vishnu Sarman. - 3.
+- 1. To make the student aware of the origin and development of Sanskrit prose literature and didactic fables. - 2.
+To introduce Sanskrit prose style in the light of Sukanasopadesa in Kadambari Sangraha and Aparikshitakaraka from Panchatantra of Vishnusarman. - 3.
 To make the student to write small passages in Sanskrit of their own. - 4.
-To identify Samasas vigrahas and grammatical peculiarities.
+To identify Samasas, Vigrahas and grammatical peculiarities.